Can You Get Car Insurance Without an MOT?

 Driving Without Mot.
 Here, we explain how MOT affects insurance, claims, and real-world risks.

-So, can I insure a car without MOT?
-In some cases, yes—but it's rarely simple.
+So, can you insure a car without MOT?
+In some cases, yes, but it's rarely simple.
 You'll face extra checks, fewer choices, and stricter terms from insurers.
 Many comprehensive policies require a current MOT for full cover, though third-party liability usually still applies by law even if the MOT has expired.

 If you have a crash without an MOT, it can feel like no MOT no insurance.
 Claims may be rejected or dragged out while they judge roadworthiness.
 The best move is to check your MOT status frequently and schedule your test before it expires.